santagroup/santarest/README.md

 * `@Query` for request URL's parameters
 * `@Body` for POST requests's body
 * `@RequestHeader` for request headers
-* `@Field` for request's fields if request type is RestAction.Type.FORM_URL_ENCODED
+* `@Field` for request's fields if request type is `RestAction.Type.FORM_URL_ENCODED`
 * `@Part` for multipart request's parts

 To receive information of response you can use special annotations:

 * `@Response` for getting response body.
 * `@Status` for getting response status.
-You can use Integer or Long fields for get status code or use boolean if you want to know request is sent successfully
+You can use `Integer` or `Long` fields for get status code or use boolean if you want to know request is sent successfully
 * `@ResponseHeader` for getting response headers

-To send an action you should use method sendAction.
+To send an action you should use method `sendAction`.
 After this request will be created, parsed and filled by response.
 To receive filled actions you should use:
 ```java
 santaRest.subscribe(this);
 ```